dmbarbour/awelon/ABC.md

 In general, annotations may be ignored by an environment that doesn't recognize them, and are discretionary within environments that do recognize them.
 Annotations always have an identity type, and should have no observable impact on a correct program's behavior (modulo performance, debugger integration, etc.).

+## Binaries in ABC

+Binaries are encoded in ABC using the base16 alphabet, `a-z` minus vowels `aeiou` and common data plumbing operators `vrwlc`.
+This encoding doubles the natural size of the binary, but then we will apply a specialized compression pass just for large sequences of base16, reducing them back to binary with just a little overhead (0.8% for large binaries).
+Compression is performed for ABC resources, cryptographically sealed values, and most ABC streams over a network.

+Binary compression is followed by a more conventional compression pass, but the worst case total overhead is guaranteed to be less than 2.5% for uncompressible large binaries.

 ## ABC CHANGE LOG

 March 2014: